GabrieleScano/e-food/README.md

 # E-Food
-delivery app
-This project use main standard hooks in order to manage user cart, add items, form and orders
+e-food is a delovery app that use main standard hooks in order to manage user cart, add items, form and orders

 Try the [DEMO](https://fast-chamber-40585.herokuapp.com/).

-React
+React (Hooks)

 Realtime Database: Firebase